lrusso/Calendar/README.md

-# JavaScriptCalendar
+# JavaScript Calendar
-Calendar in plain JavaScript
+Calendar in plain JavaScript based on the work of https://github.com/ollieSk8/niceDatePicker